 - What can the product do – here, the functionality comes into play.
 Designers analyze all possibilities provided by the product, determine which functionality is essential and what features are additional, and change it according to the “Why” of the product.

 - How will a user interact with a product – this is a final part of the analysis where Why and What comes together.
-UX design team evaluates how the user’s motivations, habits, and needs can influence the interaction with the product and predicts the intuitive ways in which a user will approach the product.
+UX design team evaluates how the user’s motivations, habits, and needs can influence the interaction with the product and predict the intuitive ways in which a user will approach the product.

 Why does UX matter?

 UX can make the difference between a successful company and a failed product.
-It doesn’t matter what groundbreaking innovation lies underneath the platform or product if users can’t untap this potential.
+It doesn’t matter what groundbreaking innovation lies underneath the platform or product if users can’t unleash this potential.
 UX development process enhances all advantages of the product, allowing even users with little experience to benefit from innovation.

 Also, UX allows businesses to present their products to potential partners and investors in the best way possible.
 Stakeholders most likely won’t have the time to search for the functionality of the product and reach for hidden features.
 All best-selling features should be accessible at a one-click distance.